Sina-Elh/ComputerScienceProject/README.md

 # Fake News Detection Project

 This project trains a machine learning model to classify news articles as fake or real.
-It was converted from the original `Phase2.ipynb` notebook into a PyCharm-friendly Python project.

 ## Project Structure